Trupti2502/Hospital-Management-Analysis/README.md

 * 4)TRUPTI CHAUDHARI

 ## License
-This project uses the following license: <https://github.com/Trupti2502/HealthCare/blob/main/LICENSE>
+This project uses the following license: <LICENSE>